kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 ## Deliberate Practice

 How do the very best become who they are?
-How do the great writers, sports people, artists, scientists, creators, and other stars emerge?
+How do great writers, sports people, artists, scientists, creators, and other stars emerge?

 It is easy to dismiss those whose talents stand out as being gifted or having better circumstances.
 However, while some people’s circumstances might contribute to their excellent results, there is more to it than just circumstances of privilege or advantage.